Maxkaizo/---_-ML-Zoomcamp-2024/README.md

 Environment Setup
 - Install AWS Elastic Beanstalk CLI:

-- In your local virtual environment, install the awsebcli library by running:
+In your local virtual environment, install the awsebcli library by running:

-´pipenv install awsebcli --dev´
+`pipenv install awsebcli --dev`

+Then access the virtual environment with `pipenv shell`

 - Initialize Elastic Beanstalk:
 Run the following command to initialize Elastic Beanstalk interactively:

-´eb init´
+`eb init`

 Select Linux as the platform.
 Choose Docker for the platform configuration.